Business Administration Advisement

 - You must complete a minimum of 120 credit hours of courses (each course counted only once).

-- No more than four credit hours of 100-level Phys.
-Ed. courses will be counted towards the minimum 120 credit hours.
+- No more than four credit hours of 100-level Physical Education (PHED) courses will be counted towards the minimum 120 credit hours.

 - Every student needs to complete at least 45 credit hours of Fredonia courses (Residency Requirement).

-- At least 66 of the minimum 120 credit hours required for graduation should come from non-ACCT/BUAD-prefixed courses.
+- At least 66 of the minimum 120 credit hours required for graduation should come from courses outside your major discipline.

-- You need to have all the FF(Fredonia Foundations) requirements fully satisfied.
+- You need to have all the Fredonia Foundations (FF) requirements fully satisfied.

 - You must complete every one of the courses required for your major.